TAGC-NetworkBiology/epiMEIF/README.md

 # Description of the code

 The R codes are saved in the folder codes.
-We have created two primary scripts: Interaction_Score_Age1 (for cross-sectional data), Interaction_Score_Ageing (for longitudinal data).
-The following section will elaborate on the different functions in Interaction_Score_Age1.
+We have created three primary scripts: Interaction_Score_Age1 (for cross-sectional data), Interaction_Score_Ageing (for longitudinal data) and MEIF.
+The following section will elaborate on the primary functions in each script.

 ## Interaction_Score_Age1
 ### Functions